 The Western Sydney Wanderers have put together their most complete game of football of the season when they defeated Newcastle Jets 2-1 in the Foxtel National Youth League.With the Jets in the mix for a grand final berth and desperate for the three points, it was the Wanderers who outplayed them for the entirety of the match, earning the win through two Lachlan Scott strikes.
-It was a fast start for the Wanderers who began the match in fine form: testing the Jets defence with probing runs and passes and it wasn’t long until they should have taken the lead.

 A great pass by Kearyn Baccus, who was playing alongside his brother Keanu for the first time, set-up Kyle Cimenti for a run behind the lines.